KSOL: The Quake

 In April 1983, Elias and Heymann decided to reposition the station (under the programming guidance of Rick Carroll from KROQ-FM) as the "Rock of the '80s," emphasizing new wave, punk, reggae, 2 Tone ska, first generation Gothic rock, tracks from the 1960s and 1970s by musicians whose work influenced later punk and new wave performers, and the occasional novelty track.
 The modern rock format of The Quake has become much more memorable than their AOR incarnation, and its later demise was an important catalyst for a shift to a similar but more polished presentation at "Live 105" (KITS) in 1986.

 Popular programs on The Quake, in addition to shows like, "The Alex Bennett's Morning Program", "The Quake's Early Tremors", "Midnight Dread" and a syndicated program called "The Rock Over London".

 The KQAK broadcast studios were located at 1311 Sutter Street in San Francisco.

-The final song broadcast before The Quake went off the air on June 18, 1985 was "Around The Dial" from The Kinks; this featured a re-edited version of the 'radio tuning' intro for the song which made reference to the demise of the station.
+The final song broadcast before The Quake went off the air for transmitter maintenance after midnight on June 18, 1985 was "Around The Dial" from The Kinks; this featured a re-edited version of the 'radio tuning' intro for the song which made reference to the demise of the station.
+This was followed by several station IDs before the signal was cut off.
+It was unknown whether the new owners would take over the next morning, but The Quake continued until noon the following day with one last show from Alex Bennett, followed by Jed the Fish playing music.
+He said final goodbyes over Prince’s “Controversy,” then played the final song “Hey Girl” by Gruppo Sportivo before transitioning to KKCY’s stunting with two days of Brian Eno music.